kowith337/CustomHosts-via-hostsmgr/readme.md

 - Use these feature in popular (by force) browser in Android :tm: system...
   - Use their data saving while use that browser.
   - Download suggested articles and read them offline.
-  - Save and sync your credentials (aka. `passwords`) accross devices within that browser.
   - Allow it to retrieve suggest article and websites everytime before you're start browsing internet by your own.
+  - Save and sync your forms and credentials (aka. `passwords`) accross devices within that browser, also mobile OS system-wide auto fill.
 - Integrate or login with your `Facebook` accounts into third party apps and/or games.
 - Using `Facebook` (either **for free or not**) over mobile data that your carrier have the `Free Basics` service available.
-- Want to allow YouTube to save your watched history, partially watched video that remember position before you leave, etc.
+- Want to allow `YouTube` to save your watched history, partially watched video that remember position before you leave, etc.
 - Stuck at some site that still rely to connecting to proper ads and/or tracking servers before getting/reading/viewing/watching contents.
 - Let the big brother suggest the word to searching something, while you're submitting keystroke to them!
 (Yes, every letters you've typed!!)
 - Read the news and/or article directly from big brother's search engine results, with the lightweigh load from the big brother's engine called `AMP`!